mkruisbrink/mkruisbrink.github.io/_posts/2022-08-08-RStudio-installation.md

 ---
 #layout: post
-title: RStudio Installation & Configuration (Windows)
+title: RStudio installation & configuration (Windows)
 subtitle: Getting started with R and RStudio
 excerpt: "In this guide I'm going to show you how to install and configure your RStudio environment as a complete beginner."
 header: